 Safety in Hong Kong

-Expats can expect to feel secure, given the high level of safety in Hong Kong.
-While petty theft and even more serious crimes do occur, with the latter happening far less frequently, Hong Kong Island and its surrounding areas generally have a low crime rate.
+Expats need not worry too much about the level of safety in Hong Kong.
+While petty theft does occur, serious crimes are far less frequent, and there is generally have a low crime rate.

 For the most part, a large, highly trained police presence deters criminals, especially in the heavily patrolled city centre.
-In areas where the presence of police is less concentrated, such as Kowloon or the New Territories, some apartment complexes and houses employ a private security company.
+In areas where the presence of police is less concentrated, some apartment complexes and houses employ private security companies.

 Most people feel safe to walk at night as violent crime isn't a large concern.
 There are no areas of Hong Kong that particularly need to be avoided but, as is the case in many other urban centres, expats should be especially mindful of their belongings in congested areas.

-Pickpockets are most common in marketplaces, on public transportation such as the MTR, Peak Tram or Star Ferry; and in the Central District.
+Pickpockets are most common in marketplaces, on public transportation, and in the Central District.
 Aside from this, expats only have to take standard security precautions.

 Lock doors and windows when leaving home